-Discipline System

-Discipline by Teachers

-Discipline by Dean of Students

-Discipline by School Administration
+Guidelines for Extended

-The regulations at Central Catholic are designed to help the student to develop into a Christian gentleman, demonstrating responsibility, self-discipline, and respect for the rights of others.
+or Overnight Trips, con Hotel Discipline System Telephones are to be used only during wake-up.
+The front desk monitors telephone usage and reports it to the group moderator.
+Long-distance dialing from the rooms will be disconnected.
+Do not take articles from the hotel rooms (towels, wash cloths, pillows, etc.).
+If anything is missing after check out, the loss will be reported to the school.
+All occupants of the room will be held responsible and will be required to pay for the missing items.
+Students must be in their rooms by the 11:00pm curfew and remain there until the specified wake-up time.
+If the entire group is out after 11:00pm, curfew is 15 minutes after returning to the hotel.
+Discipline by Teachers The regulations at Central Catholic are designed to help the student to develop into a Christian gentleman, demonstrating responsibility, self-discipline, and respect for the rights of others.
 Corporal punishment and threats of physical harm are strictly prohibited.
-The Administration reserves the right to respond appropriately to any unacceptable behavior.

-Students are required to report to all scheduled classes, study halls, etc. on time and equipped with the required materials (pen, pencil, notebook, textbook, assignment book, etc.).
+The Administration Discipline by Dean of Students reserves the right to respond appropriately to any unacceptable behavior.
+Discipline by School Administration Students are required to report to all scheduled classes, study halls, etc. on time and equipped with the required materials (pen, pencil, notebook, textbook, assignment book, etc.).
 In the classroom, students are expected to be attentive and respectful.
 Similar behavior is expected throughout the school buildings and campus.
 Students are expected to know and to observe the school regulations and policies.
-If a violation occurs, depending upon its severity, it may be handled in one of three ways:

-(1) Discipline by Teachers

-Ordinary problems and relatively minor infractions occurring within or outside the classroom are handled by a teacher.
+If a violation occurs, depending upon its severity, it may be handled in one of three ways: (1) Discipline by Teachers Ordinary problems and relatively minor infractions occurring within or outside the classroom are handled by a teacher.
 If a student creates a disturbance within the classroom or disrupts the learning of another, he is subject to the teacher's disciplinary action, which may include student or parental conferences, written punishment, private detention, calls to parents, etc. Teachers may also assign school discipline for policy violations of less than two conduct points.

-(2) Discipline by the Dean of Students

-Repeated inappropriate behavior, either within or outside the classroom, or blatant violations of school policies may warrant intervention by the Dean of Students.
+(2) Discipline by the Dean of Students Repeated inappropriate behavior, either within or outside the classroom, or blatant violations of school policies may warrant intervention by the Dean of Students.
 In such cases, a teacher may give a Discipline Notice (DN) to the Dean of Students who will determine the appropriate punishment.
 More serious violations are handled by the Assistant Principal for Student Affairs.
 If detention is assigned, the Dean will supervise the punishment and mail a copy of the DN to the parents.
 If a student receives a total of 25 conduct points in one semester, he will be assigned Level I punishment.
 If the misbehavior continues and he receives a total of 35 points for the school year, the student will be referred to the Discipline Review Board (Level II).
 Upon an accumulation of 50 conduct points in the school year, the Discipline Review Board may recommend additional consequences (Level III).

-(3) Discipline by the School Administration

-A violation to which 20 conduct points or more are assigned will warrant action by the Assistant Principal for Student Affairs.
+(3) Discipline by the School Administration A violation to which 20 conduct points or more are assigned will warrant action by the Assistant Principal for Student Affairs.
 If a student's behavior appears to present a danger to himself, other students, or the Central Catholic community, he may be suspended pending further action, which could be detention, ineligibility, continued suspension, a combination of the preceding, or expulsion.

-Infractions

-Conduct points range from 1 to 25, depending on the seriousness of the infraction.
+Infractions Conduct points range from 1 to 25, depending on the seriousness of the infraction.
 Below are samples of infractions with conduct point and detention values for a first offense.
 Repeated offenses carry increased values.